j8d/karate-debug/README.md

 ### Machine Activations
 Your license can be activated on up to 5 machines.
 Manage your activations through your account settings.

+## Free Trial

+Karate Debug offers a **30-day free trial** with full access to all features.
+Sign in with your GitHub account to start your trial - no credit card required.

+After the trial, upgrade to **Karate Debug Pro** to continue using the extension.

 ## Feedback